jxxcarlson/elm-tree-builder/README.md

 # Tree Builder

-Tools for building a tree from a string or a list of blocks as well as some other tools:
+This package provides tools for building a tree from a string or a list of blocks as well as some other tools:

 - Tree.Blocks: transform a string into a list of blocks